Brucephalus/Textbooks/Mage.md

 ***Spellcasting Focus.*** You can use a Spellcasting Focus for your Mage spells.

 # Level 1: Magical Recovery
-At the end of a Short Rest, you regain expended Innate Spellcasting spell levels but no more than a number equal to half your maximum.
+At the end of a Short Rest, you regain expended Innate Spellcasting spell charges but no more than a number equal to half your maximum.
 Once you use this feature, you can't do so again until you finish a Long Rest.

 # Level 2: Unarmored Defense
 While you aren't wearing any armor, your base Armor Class equals 10 plus your Dexterity and Constitution modifiers.
 You can use a Shield and still gain this benefit.